OperationFman/portfolio/README.md

 ### Update Projects

+1. Add a new folder under `~/public` with the name of the project

+2. Add all the images you can of the project

-1. Open `~/src/datasources/ProjectsMetaData.ts` in your favorite text editor
+3. Open `~/src/datasources/ProjectsMetaData.ts` in your favorite text editor

-2. Edit the content as desired
+4. Edit the content as desired, ensuring the images are referenced under the image key

-3. Git push and after auto deployment you should see the changes reflected on the `https://www.franklin-v-moon.dev/projects` page
+5. Git push and after auto deployment you should see the changes reflected on the `https://www.franklin-v-moon.dev/projects` page

 &nbsp;